skates17/Rehab-Tracker/README.md

 # Rehab-Tracker
-Rehab Tracker App for the University of Vermont.
 The overarching goal of the project was to create a mobile application/wireless-enabled NMES device to improve rehabilitation compliance of patients with ACL tears through increased monitoring and novel patient-provider interactions.
 The iOS app connects to the NMES electrotherapy device through bluetooth, and recieves data on the rehabilitation session.
 This data is saved in a database and is viewable to the physician on the physician-portal website.
+Copyright © University of Vermont.

 Folder Directory: